Christmas in the Stars: Production

 The album is notable for featuring the first professional recording of Jon Bon Jovi (credited as "John Bongiovi", his birth name), who sang lead vocals on the song "R2-D2 We Wish You a Merry Christmas."
-His cousin Tony Bongiovi co-produced the album and ran the recording studio at which it was recorded, where Jon was working sweeping floors at the time.
+His cousin Tony Bongiovi co-produced the album and ran the recording studio where it was recorded, where Jon was working sweeping floors at the time.

 After the first printing of 150,000 copies, Meco was asked to include George Lucas' name, credited beside his under "Concept by".
 Due to the success of the album, the studios were ready to do a second printing, which would give Lucas credit.
 But before the second record pressing was done, RSO Records shut down due to an unrelated lawsuit.